LoopKit/loopdocs/docs/troubleshooting/dana-faq.md

 Yes, the dana pump has a secret menu which allows you to fully silence the pump.
 The pump will not vibrate nor beep after every bolus.

-First, make sure you pump is has the correct alarm setting:
+First, make sure your pump has the correct alarm setting:

 - Go to the main menu and enter Option
 - Go to User Option and Scroll down to item 4 ALARM